brian3kb/digichain/privacy-policy.md

 No user data is ever collected, and the app runs entirely on the users computer, transmitting no data over the internet beyond its own application code.
 The source code is freely available on GitHub for verification of this.

 ### Third-Party Services
-DigiChain does not share any user information with third-party services, partners, advertisers, or affiliates, as we do not collect any user information.
+DigiChain does not share any user information with third-party services, partners, advertisers, or affiliates, as we do not collect any user information beyond basic web analytics.

 ### External Links
 DigiChain may provide links to external websites or resources for informational purposes.
 We are not responsible for the content or practices employed by these third-party websites.
 Users should review the privacy policies of those websites as they may differ from ours.